Yepoleb/gogapidocs/account.rst

 .. http:get:: /user/games_rating.json

-    Returns the game the account has rated.
+    Returns the products the account has rated.
 Rating numbers are stars * 10

     **Example request**: